 Close-fitting glasses provide secondary protection from fumes and debris that may get around your face shield.
 Also, they will protect you while your hood is up.

-Wear an auto darkening welding helmet with grind mode.
+Beginners will benefit from an auto-darkening welding helmet with grind mode.
 The correct lens shade will protect your eyes and face from radiation and flying debris.
 If needed, add a flap to the helmet to protect any exposed area on your neck.

 A close-fitting cap, or “beanie”, can keep sparks from igniting your hair and help absorb sweat.

-The right earplugs or noise cancelling earbuds do a good of protecting your ears from high noise levels, while allowing verbal communication.
+The right earplugs or noise-canceling earbuds do a good of protecting your ears from high noise levels while allowing verbal communication.

 While welding, these also help keep debris from entering your ear.
 No one wants to know what hot spatter feels like in your ear canal.

 If you wear a cap under your helmet, look for a style with a flap that can cover an ear.
 Cover your left ear if you’re right-handed.

 At the very least, observe the airflow in your work area and position yourself to avoid the fumes from welding.

 But knowing just how toxic fumes can be, it makes sense to always wear a respirator.
 Slim filters that fit underneath your hood are available that can protect you from even the most dangerous fumes.